cole-rose/contra/README.md

 # Family Planning: A Data Based Analysis

-This paper aimed to predict contraceptive use in women based on various demographic and socioeconomic charac- teristics.
-Additionally, the efficacy of logistic regression, de- cision trees, and random forest models on predicting con- traceptive use was evaluated.
+This paper aimed to predict contraceptive use in women based on various demographic and socioeconomic characteristics.
+Additionally, the efficacy of logistic regression, decision trees, and random forest models on predicting contraceptive use was evaluated.
 The problem was initially framed as a three class problem.
 The initial three classes of contraceptive use were No Use, Short Term Use, and Long Term Use.
 The problem was later reduced to a two class